michaelt437/movie-nights-roulette/README.md

 If you confirm the pick, other members will be locked from making a pick.
 Selection will re-open the following day after noon.

-### To-Do List

-1. ~Add authentication, most likely Google~
-2. ~Ability to see your pool~
-3. Delete picks from pool
-4. Better responsive behavior
-5. PWA?
-6. ?????

 ## Installing and running
 ```
 npm install